JamesSaxon/jamessaxon.github.io/_posts/2021-11-04-shapes-shadows.md

 > the enjoyment of scenery employs the mind without fatigue and yet exercises it, tranquilizes it and yet enlivens it; and thus, through the influence of the mind over the body, gives the effect of refereshing rest and reinvigoration to the whole system.

-It is both inspiring and a little exasperating how academic work can rigorously (and _ad nauseum_) validate what we already "know," or believe.
+It is at once inspiring and a little exasperating how academic work can rigorously (and _ad nauseum_) validate what we already "know," or believe.
-The restorative psychological (executive function, etc.) and physiological (heart rate, cortisol) influence of exposures to nature have been measured rigorously.
+The restorative psychological (executive function, etc.) and physiological (heart rate, cortisol) influence of exposures to nature have been [measured][markevych] [rigorously][kaplan].
 Parks and open spaces yield further health benefits as a venue for exercise and by fostering communities.
-[Marc Berman][berman], also at UChicago, influenced my thinking, with his work to measure how people process and respond to the visual cues of natural forms, and the ways in which these are incorporated in architecture.
+[Marc Berman's][berman] lab at UChicago has measured how people process and respond to the visual cues of natural forms, and described the ways in which these forms are incorporated in architecture.
 These include self-similar patterns (fractals), multiple scales, semantic cues (ideas and words), colors, and so forth.

-At any rate, the short version is that the subtle order of the natural world
-    is entrancing and calming.
+The idea of delineating and quantifying the influences of nature that we all experience affected me strongly.

+In short:
-So how I set out to try to use light to express the subtle forks of a branch, and to communicate the peace of ripples on a pond.
+  I set out to use light
+  to express the subtle curves of tree branches, and to echo the calm of ripples on a pond.

 ### Modeling Natural Processes

-I began by modeling natural processes and patterns.
+I began by modeling processes and patterns.
-Doing this, algebra and computers offer two divergent paths.
+Algebra and computers offer two divergent paths for doing this.
 We can derive the solutions to mathematical equations for things like ripples in a coffee cup, vibrations on a drum, or waves in water.
-Or we can define the algorithms or "rules" for phenomena like the leaves or branches of trees, whose stochastic realizations are unique but recognizable.
+Or we can define the algorithms or "rules" for phenomena like the leaves or branches of trees, whose stochastic realizations are unique but intelligible.

 #### Ripples and Waves

-Just as sculptors study anatomy, I began with the physics.
+Just as sculptors study anatomy, I began by reviewing the physics.
-Science helps focus our observations of the world, and the [Feynman Lectures][feynman] (47-51) are excellent for this.
+Science helps focus observations;
+  the [Feynman Lectures][feynman] (47-51) are wonderful for this.
 How deep is the water?
 Are the ripples caused by gravity or by surface tension?
 How does a single crest move with respect to a group (group vs phase velocities)?